-Wisconsin Foster Parent Information Every day, foster families in Wisconsin make a difference in children's lives by providing safe and caring temporary homes.
-Foster care is home-like care provided by licensed foster parents for children who cannot live with their parents because they: are unsafe have special care or treatment needs that their parents are unable to manage other circumstances resulting in their parents or family being unable to care for them Children are placed in foster care for various reasons.
-Some examples include: a child who has been neglected a child who has been abused a child whose parent is in jail or is hospitalized and has no one to care for them during their parents’ absence a child who has committed a delinquent act a child who has significant medical or mental health needs Placement in foster care is usually temporary and gives families time to make necessary changes so the child can safely live in his or her home and community.
-Most children in foster care return home to their families, which is called reunification.
-When children cannot return home, they find permanence through adoption, guardianship, or other means.
-Become a Foster Parent Counties, tribes and private agencies license foster parents in Wisconsin.
-To learn about becoming a licensed foster parent contact the foster care coordinator in the county you live in.
+Wisconsin Foster Parent Information Foster parents are important partners to children, their families and child welfare agencies across the state when a child welfare professional determines a child is currently unable to remain in their home.
+Foster parents (oftentimes relatives or like-kin of the child) temporarily care for a child until the child can return to their home or achieve permanency through guardianship or adoption.
+Foster parents and child welfare professionals should work collaboratively with the child and their family to make this experience temporary and aimed at supporting the family to make necessary changes so the child can safely live in their home and community.
+The intention of foster care is for children to return home to their families, which is called reunification.
+In circumstances where reunification is unsuccessful, guardianship or adoption will be explored as permanency options for the child.
+Help Families Reunify: Become a Foster Parent Counties, tribes and private agencies license foster parents in Wisconsin.
+To learn about becoming a licensed foster parent, contact the foster care coordinator in the county in which you live.
 If you live in Milwaukee County, go to Foster Care in Milwaukee County for more information.
 To learn about becoming a licensed foster parent through a private Child Placing Agency, view the Child Placing Agency Directory for more information.
 To learn about becoming a tribal foster parent, contact the tribal foster care coordinator for your tribe.
-The Wisconsin Family Connections Center The Wisconsin Family Connections Center (WiFCC) offers a variety of resources: Trainings and conferences Support over the phone, email, and in person Support groups Free family events Learning materials Short-term case management services Staff at the WiFCC can also be reached by telephone at 1-800-762-8063.
+The Wisconsin Family Connections Center The Department of Children and Families has contracted with the Wisconsin Family Connections Center (WiFCC) to offer a variety of resources to individuals, families and caregivers with past or present involvement with foster care, adoption, reunification, kinship and guardianship, including: Trainings and conferences Support over the phone, email and in person Support groups Free family events Learning materials Short-term case management service Staff at the WiFCC can also be reached by telephone at 1-800-762-8063.